beau1399/clprojector-template/README.md

 In CLPROJECTOR applications, this issue is handled in a manner that should be familiar to anyone with experience with a 3D library like OpenGL or Direct3D: the solid is defined as a series of triangular facets, which are specified in counter-clockwise order.
 If, after translation, rotation, etc., the **cld/facet-list** function encounters a facet which is now present in its parameters in *clockwise* order, this function considers it a back-facing facet and does not render it.
 These details are abstracted away by CLPROJECTOR; the onus is only on the user of the library to specify the facet coordinates in the proper order.

 The solid cube is rendered via two calls to **cld/facet-list**, one for each of its two colors.
-Consider the first call:
+Consider the second call (which is very similar to the first, but shorter, since fewer faces are rendered in the second color):

 ```
-;;;Travelling Cube (most of it)
+;;; Cube (top and bottom)
        (cld/facet-list
         ctx
         (map